zinojeng/financial_agent/README.md

 # Dexter 🤖

-An autonomous financial research agent that performs deep analysis using task planning, introspection, and real-time market data.
-Inspired by Claude Code, but built specifically for financial research.
+Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
+It performs analysis using task planning, self-reflection, and real-time market data.
+Think Claude Code, but designed from the ground up for financial research.

 <img width="979" height="651" alt="Screenshot 2025-10-14 at 6 12 35 PM" src="https://github.com/user-attachments/assets/5a2859d4-53cf-4638-998a-15cef3c98038" />

 ## Overview

-Dexter breaks down complex financial queries into actionable tasks, executes them intelligently using real-time data APIs, and synthesizes comprehensive, data-driven answers.
-Unlike simple chatbots, Dexter plans ahead, validates its progress, and iterates until it gathers the information needed to thoroughly answer your questions.
+Dexter takes complex financial questions and turns them into clear, step-by-step research plans.
+It runs those tasks using live market data, checks its own work, and refines the results until it has a confident, data-backed answer.

+It’s not just another chatbot.
+It’s an agent that plans ahead, verifies its progress, and keeps iterating until the job is done.

 **Key Capabilities:**
 - **Intelligent Task Planning**: Automatically decomposes complex queries into structured research steps